 Some common side effects of hormone replacement therapy include breast pain and tenderness, dizziness, and headaches.

-If you and your doctor have chosen to monitor, rather than treat, your hyperparathyroidism, the following suggestions can help prevent complications:
+If you and your health care provider have chosen to monitor, rather than treat, your primary hyperparathyroidism, the following suggestions can help prevent complications:

 The daily recommended amount of calcium for adults ages 19 to 50 and men ages 51 to 70 is 1,000 milligrams (mg) of calcium a day.
 That calcium recommendation increases to 1,200 mg a day for women age 51 and older and men age 71 and older.